3 Min Read

-* UK construction growth improves, driven by civil
+* UK construction growth improves, driven by civil engineering

 * But firms grapple with slowing orders, soaring costs

 * PMI adds to recent mixed signals around UK economy

 * Building supplier Travis Perkins flags caution